Planning a road trip in the states, roughly between May and September, and looking for some cool festivals/events to plan around.

 Gunslinger & gunfight re-enactments, rodeo, farmers market, horseback riding.
 Roping lessons, BBQ diner, then Square dance the night away.

 Or cut your day short and drive out through Quiet Mountain scenery away from the wild wild west.

-Best of all - it's FREE 9 months ago
+Best of all - it's FREE over 1 year ago

 Las Vegas Vagoose